 The prevailing views regarding self-improvement and transformation are basically all variations on the work motif.
 Play is presented as a natural alternative path to self-realization, in which we allow Nature to have its way with us.
 We wrap up this course with a discussion on how to carve out some space in our lives as well as the lives of our children, to make room for this all-important emotion-serving play.

 This course is not yet available for study in an online format.
-It is currently being offered as the second section of the onsite Advanced Intensive on Play, scheduled next in Montreal in July 2018 and Berlin in September 2018.
+It is currently being offered as the second section of the onsite Advanced Intensive on Play, scheduled next in Berlin in September 2018.
 Please consult the Events Calendar for details.